1.1 “Scafworx” means Scafworx Ltd, its successors and assigns or any person acting on behalf of, and with the authority of, Scafworx Ltd.

 (a) as indicated on invoices provided by Scafworx to the Client in respect of Scaffolding supplied; or

-(b) Scafworx’s quoted Charges (subject to clause 4.2), which shall be binding upon Scafworx, provided that the Client shall accept Scafworx’s quotation in writing within ninety (90) days, and based on normal working hours (Monday to Friday, 7:30am to 4:00pm), excluding Public Holidays.
-Additional Charges may be applied (as per clause 4.2) if Services are required outside these hours.
+(b) Scafworx’s quoted Charges (subject to clause 5.2), which shall be binding upon Scafworx, provided that the Client shall accept Scafworx’s quotation in writing within thirty (30) days, and based on normal working hours (Monday to Friday, 7:30am to 4:00pm), excluding Public Holidays.
+Additional Charges may be applied (as per clause 5.2) if Services are required outside these hours.

 (a) by way of instalments/progress payments in accordance with Scafworx’s specified payment schedule.
 Such payment claims may include the reasonable value of authorised variations and the value of any Scaffolding delivered to the site but not yet installed; or